marhau-dev/fire-stick-start-kit/README.md

-Download apps ua-squad.fun or Releases
+Download apps marhau-dev.github.io/fire-stick-start-kit/ or Releases

 how to download via Downloader ( fire stick )